astronomer/docs/software/integrate-auth-system.md

 2. In the **Provisioning Mode** menu, select **Automatic**.

-3. In the **Tenant URL**, enter the URL for Astronomer's SCIM endpoint.
+3. In **Tenant URL**, enter the URL for Astronomer's SCIM endpoint.
 This should be: `https://BASEDOMAIN.astronomer.io/v1/scim/okta`.

 4. Optional.
 If you use an OAuth token issuer other than Azure AD, copy the required OAuth bearer token into the **Secret Token** field.
 If this field is left blank, Azure AD includes an OAuth bearer token issued from Azure AD with each request.